unbit/uwsgi-docs/PSGIquickstart.rst

    curl http://uwsgi.it/install | bash -s psgi /tmp/uwsgi

-that will create a uWSGI binary in /tmp/uwsgi (feel free to change to path to whatever you want)
+that will create a uWSGI binary in /tmp/uwsgi (feel free to change the path to whatever you want)

 Note for distro packages
 ************************